-26. Project Initiation Documents
+25. Project Initiation Documents

-A new project may only be programmed in the SHOPP with a complete Project Initiation Document that defines and justifies the project scope, cost, schedule, and expected outcomes and benefits including project outputs.
-A Project Initiation Document is a report that meets the standards of the Commission's Guidelines for the Preparation of Project Study Reports.
-The Project Initiation Document must provide a preliminary estimate of costs for all components.
-The Project Initiation Document must be submitted, or a link may be provided to view the document electronically.
-Each Project Initiation Document must account for known risks that might impact the project budget, scope, schedule, and achievement of project outputs from initiation through construction completion.
-Development of the Project Initiation Documents should include input from local stakeholders as appropriate.
+A new project may only be programmed in the SHOPP with a complete project initiation document (PID) that defines and justifies the project scope, cost, schedule, and expected benefits including performance goals/benefits.
+A PID is a report that meets the standards of the Commission's Guidelines for the Preparation of Project Study Reports.
+The PID must provide a preliminary estimate of costs for all components.
+The PID must be submitted, or a link may be provided to view the document electronically.
+Each PID needs to account for known risks that might impact the project budget, scope, schedule, and achievement of performance goals/targets from initiation through construction completion.

-27. Project Selections
+26. Project Selections

-Consistent with the Transportation Asset Management Plan and the State Highway System Management Plan, Caltrans shall establish a transparent selection process to select quality eligible projects for each SHOPP document.
-Each eligible project's planned project outputs must be identified and be consistent with the Transportation Asset Management Plan.
-Stakeholder input should be considered when selecting projects for the SHOPP document.
+Consistent with the TAMP and the SHSMP, Caltrans shall establish a transparent selection process to select quality eligible projects for each SHOPP document.
+Each project's planned performance measures for achievement of goals and targets must be identified consistent with the TAMP.

-28. Programming Project Components Sequentially
+27. Programming Project Components Sequentially